NachiketK43/bubble-api-workflows-stripe-airtable/README.md

 - Upon selection of any one tier, a workflow triggers a call to Stripe Checkout Session API with plan-specific metadata
 - User makes the payment and is directed back to the pricing page

+**Stripe Checkout Integration (via API Connector)**
+- Directs the user to Stripe’s hosted checkout page for secure card entry and payment
+- POST /v1/checkout/session set up to create new subscriptions
+- GET /v1/subscriptions and GET /v1/invoices for status/invoice retrieval

+  **Account Page with Plan Details**
+  - Allows users to view their active plan, next billing date, and update account details like name/email
+  - "Cancel" buttons connect with Stripe via API Connector

+  **Listings Page Fetching Data from Airtable**
+  - Connected Airtable using Bubble’s API Connector
+  - Used Airtable’s GET endpoint to fetch listing records
+  - Data is displayed using a Repeating Group, dynamically populated from the Airtable response
+  - Each listing card includes edit/delete icons that trigger corresponding Airtable updates

 ---
+## Screenshots

 ### Listing Page
 ![Listing Page](screenshots/Create%20Listing%20Page.png)